Atlantic Immigration Pilot Program – AIPP

 - proof of work experience, in support of the occupation sought and education

 As of May 1, 2019, there are new work permit eligibility requirements.
-Applicants must submit language, education and work experience documentation according to the specific AIP program they are applying for.
+Applicants must submit language, education and work experience documentation according to the specific Atlantic Immigration Pilot Program they are applying for.

 Any work permit applications received from May 1, 2019, onwards will be assessed under the new eligibility criteria and must include the following: